 - 1 Tablespoon Olive Oil

-For The Sauce: (you will have leftovers)
+For The Sauce: (you may have leftovers)

 - 5 Cloves Garlic, smashed and minced